A richly filled rainbow Buddha bowl with lots of vitamins! This Buddha bowl vegan recipe is not only very tasty, it is also colorful.

-This Buddha bowl is completely vegetarian and vegan.
-If you want to add animal products, think of chicken, salmon or egg.
+This Buddha bowl recipe is completely vegetarian and vegan.
+If you want to add animal products, you might want to add chicken, salmon or egg.
 But originally, a Buddha bowl is vegetarian.

 With our rainbow recipes we try to make the world a little more colorful and accepting from the kitchen!
 Will you help?
 Share your creations via #rainbowrecipes.